peterhinch/micropython-filters/non_realtime/FILT.md

 make it produce floating point results.
 The C/C++ option is easy to convert to Python.

-# 3. Function dcf
+# 3. Function dcf (and dcf_fp)

-This performs an FIR filtering operation (discrete convolution) on an integer (half word) array of input samples and an array of floating point coefficients.
+`dcf` performs an FIR filtering operation (discrete convolution) on an integer (half word) array of input samples and an array of floating point coefficients.
 Results are placed in an array of floats, with an option to copy back to the source array.
 Arrays are ordered by time with the earliest entry in element 0.

+Samples must be >= 0, as received from an ADC.
+The alternative implementation `dcf_fp` in the file `filt_fp` is identical except that the input array is an array of floats with no value restriction.

 If the number of samples is `N` and a decimation factor `D` is applied, the number of result elements is `N // D`.